Accademia Riaci

 The Friday, we had an Art Visit to the convent of St. Mary of Pazzi.
 It was a beautiful church with painted ceilings and grand marble embellishments.
 I was surprised to learn that the bodies of high-end families of the church were entombed within the church and that it was a normal practice for that time.

-The catholic influence in the paintings were interesting to interpret.
-Renaissance art has a very distinct, cherishable style.
 I learned more about this classic, Florentine style of art in the following Basic Lesson on Modern Italian Art History.
 I’m so happy to finally absorb some historical information about what I’ve been seeing in Florence.
 Now I can analyse all forms of artisanship much better than before.

 Over the weekend, my classmates and I went on a trip to Pisa.
 They are all studying different things at Accademia Riaci: Shoe Making, Furniture Design, Textile Design, and Jewelry Design.
 Spending the day with them made me realize how much I love other creative minds.
 I hope the school offers a collaborative project opportunity!